Manhattan Neighborhood Network Policies

 MNN does not sell or lend hard drives, disks or any recording media to producers.
 If an external storage device is necessary for a studio, field or editing reservation, it is the Community Producer’s responsibility to obtain the necessary device.

 All studio reservations are assigned one MNN Staff Facilitator, who serves as the point person for the production and is the only person permitted to adjust lighting.
 Facilitators will not shoot, edit, direct or act as a crewmember on a production.

 A registered non-profit organization that has IRS 501(c)(3) status can sponsor potential producers for the purpose of enrolling in and passing MNN’s Media Education classes for the purpose of becoming a Community Producer and using MNN facilities and equipment.
 These producers may then reserve MNN facilities and equipment for the sole purpose of creating programming that advances the mission of the non-profit organization.

 MNN does not facilitate or recognize independent Community Producer- or Sponsor-run internship programs as official MNN internship programs.

 MNN’s Media Education

 MNN is proud to be the largest media educator in the City of New York.
-MNN offers basic and advanced certification classes to Manhattan residents as well as general education workshops that are open to all New York City residents.
+MNN wide array of low-cost, high-quality media education courses and workshops to a broad community of independent media makers.
 MNN teachers are professionals in the field who provide instruction using MNN's state-of-the-art equipment and studios.

-The best way to answer questions about getting involved and taking classes at MNN is to attend one of our monthly orientations at either MNN’s West 59th Street location or the MNN El Barrio Firehouse.
-You can find and RSVP for upcoming Orientation sessions here.
+The best way to answer questions about getting involved and taking classes at MNN is to attend one of our online info sessions.
+You can register for an upcoming info session here.